Prewhitened Long-Run Variance Estimation Robust to Nonstationarity: The Statistical Environment

-where $n_{2,T}\rightarrow\infty$.\footnote{See, for example, \citet{Dahlhaus/Giraitis:98} for a discussion about nonparametric local parameter estimates in the context of locally stationary time series.} These are simply least-squares estimates based on rolling windows.
+where $n_{2,T}\rightarrow\infty$.\footnote{See, for example, \citet{Dahlhaus/Giraitis:98} for a discussion about nonparametric local parameter estimates in the context of locally stationary time series.} These are simply least-squares estimators based on rolling windows.
 Then, for $q=2$, we have